 Balanced Energy Networks

-ICAX and LSBU are constructing a Balanced Energy Network at the London South Bank University site in Southwark in conjunction with consortium partners in a £4 million project part funded by Innovate UK.
+ICAX and LSBU have constructed a Balanced Energy Network at the London South Bank University site in Southwark in conjunction with consortium partners in a £4 million project part funded by Innovate UK.

 The BEN consortium brings together cross-sector supply chains to deliver integrated energy solutions at different scales to meet the energy systems challenges of achieving a low-carbon economy: secure, affordable, sustainable energy.

 The heart of the network is the efficient use of renewable energy based on the recycling of solar heat (from the summer) to thermal energy storage in the ground through the autumn, to the time of need for heat (in winter).

 Heat pumps are used to transfer heat to buildings in winter instead of generating heat afresh when needed by burning fossil fuels.
 ICAX is developing heat pumps which can deliver high temperatures so that they can be retrofitted into existing buildings in place of gas boilers and use existing heat distributions systems directly.

 Heat is recovered from buildings needing cooling and transferred to those needing heating and domestic hot water on a heat sharing network.